Does THCa Show Up on a Drug Test? The Honest Answer

 • Daily or heavy use: 30 days or longer, occasionally up to 60+ days for long-term heavy users with higher body fat.

-• Standard cutoff: 50 ng/mL for the initial immunoassay screen.
+• Standard cutoff: 50 ng/mL for the initial immunoassay screen, with a 15 ng/mL GC-MS confirmation cutoff under SAMHSA federal guidelines.

 Saliva (Oral Fluid) Tests